 where $\beta_{i,j}(t)$ are independent and identically distributed standard Brownian motions, $\lambda_{i,j}$, $(i,j)\in \mathbb{N}^{2}$ are the eigenvalues of $Q$, with

 in the representation \eqref{eq:W1} for some small $\epsilon>0$.
-For additive noise, we take $b(u)=1$, so \assref{assumption6a} is obviously satisfied for $\beta\in(0,2]$.
-For multiplicative noise, we take $b(u)=u$ in \eqref{nemystskii}.
-Therefore, from \cite[Section 4]{Arnulf1} it follows that the operators $B$ defined by \eqref{nemystskii} fulfil obviously \assref{assumption4} and \assref{assumption5}.
+When dealing with additive noise, we take $b(u)=1$, so \assref{assumption6a} is obviously satisfied for any $\beta\in(0,2]$.
+When dealing with multiplicative noise, we take $b(u)=u$ in \eqref{nemystskii}, Therefore, from \cite[Section 4]{Arnulf1} it follows that the operators $B$ defined by \eqref{nemystskii} fulfills obviously Assumptions \ref{assumption4} and \ref{assumption5}.
 For both additive and multiplicative noise, the function $F(X)= -\dfrac{10 X}{1+X}$ obviously satisfies the gobal Lipschitz condition in \assref{assumption3} and \assref{assumption6b}.
 We obtain the Darcy velocity field $\mathbf{q}=(q_i)$ by solving the following system

 with Dirichlet boundary conditions on $\Gamma_{D}^{1}=\left\lbrace 0,L_1 \right\rbrace \times \left[ 0,L_2\right] $ and Neumann boundary conditions on $\Gamma_{N}^{1}=\left( 0,L_1\right)\times\left\lbrace 0,L_2\right\rbrace $ such that